Projects per year

 - Why are you interested in applying to Monash University/Australia?

-- Attach your research proposal, which has to be related to my current research interests on either (a) sustainable marketing, (b) healthcare marketing, or (c) services marketing.
-Also explain why/how your research proposal contributes to the literature.
+- Attach your research proposal, which should be aligned with my current research interests on either (a) responsible consumption, (b) healthcare marketing, (c) DEI (diversity, equity and inclusion) or (d) services marketing.
+If there is poor fit, I advise you to find another supervisor.

 - What is your research experience to date?
 (If you have written or published academic articles, attach them to your email.)